-75 miles outside Washington D.C., the pristine 200,000 miles of Shenandoah National Park wait to be explored!
-Shenandoah National Park offers 500 miles of trails within the park, plus dense forests, ancient caves, swooping mountains, misty waterfalls... need I go on?
+Just 75 miles outside of Washington, D.C., the pristine 200,000 acres of Shenandoah National Park offer 500 miles of trails through dense forests, ancient caves, towering mountains, and misty waterfalls.

 Take your Blue Ridge Parkway adventure underground at Luray Caverns.
-You can rock out to their one-of-a-kind stalacpipe organ, and make sure to toss some money into their wishing well and make a wish.
-You'll get instant good vibes once you find out that all the change tossed into the well goes to charity!
+You can rock out to the one-of-a-kind “Great Stalacpipe Organ,”' and make sure to toss some money into the wishing well and make a wish.
+All of the change tossed into the well goes to charity.

-Then you'll come to Sperryville, an historic river town along the Thornton River.
+Sperryville is a historic river town along the Thornton River.
 It was founded in the early 19th century and is currently listed on the Virginia Landmarks Registry and National Registry of Historic Places.
-The town is located at the foothills of the Blue Ridge Mountains.
-Here, you'll find another access point for Shenandoah National Park and Skyline Drive.
+The town is located at the foothills of the Blue Ridge Mountains and includes another access point for Shenandoah National Park and Skyline Drive.

-If you're spending some time at Shenandoah National Park, Big Meadows Lodge is a fantastic place to spend the night.
-Located directly within the park, this historic lodge is close to the Harry F. Byrd Visitor Center and is just over three miles to Dark Hollow Falls.
-The rooms are rustic and charming with wood paneling, and there are cabins available as well.
-Be warned: there aren't any TVs or phones in the cabins.
-But, there's an onsite restaurant and taproom, as well as free wifi in the lodge.
+If you're visiting Shenandoah National Park, Big Meadows Lodge is a fantastic place to spend the night.
+Located directly within the park, this historic lodge is close to the Harry F. Byrd Visitor Center and just over 3 miles from Dark Hollow Falls.
+The wood-paneled rooms are charmingly rustic—but be warned, the cabins don't have TVs or phones.
+There's an on-site restaurant and taproom, as well as free WiFi in the lodge.

-Next up is a short side-trip to Amherst Virginia, a scenic and bucolic town along the Blue Ridge Parkway.
-A few key attractions to check out include, Sweet Briar College (one of America's most beautiful colleges), several golf courses, the Moncan Indian Ancestral Museum and the historic James River.
+Take a short side-trip to Amherst, Virginia, a scenic and bucolic town along the Blue Ridge Parkway.
+Don't miss the beautiful Sweet Briar College, several golf courses, the Monacan Ancestral Museum, and the historic James River.

-Further south in Virginia, and another short detour off the Blue Ridge Parkway, you can find the ginormous Natural Bridge.
-It's 20 stories of solid rock, carved out by nature and it has boggled the minds of everyone who's seen it, including George Washington and Thomas Jefferson.
+Further south in Virginia—and another short detour off the Blue Ridge Parkway—you'll find the Natural Bridge, with its 20 stories of solid rock, carved out by nature.
+It has dazzled people for centuries, including founding fathers George Washington and Thomas Jefferson.